Italian fashion house Cavalli hires Pucci creative director Dundas

 MILAN Italy's Roberto Cavalli has appointed Norwegian designer Peter Dundas as creative director as the luxury brand prepares for a possible sale of a majority stake to private equity firm Clessidra.

-Dundas has been creative director at Emilio Pucci, another Florentine label famous for its vibrant colours and patterns, since 2008 and previously worked at Cavalli between 2002 and 2005.
+Dundas has been creative director at Emilio Pucci, another Florentine label famous for its vibrant colors and patterns, since 2008 and previously worked at Cavalli between 2002 and 2005.

 "This is a homecoming for me," Dundas said in a statement.